Robert W. Decker

-Robert Wayne Decker (Williamsport, Pennsylvania, 11 March 1927 – Mariposa, California, 11 June 2005) was an American volcanologist.
+Robert Wayne Decker (11 March 1927 – 11 June 2005) was an American volcanologist.

 Life

 He attended the Massachusetts Institute of Technology and received his BS degree in 1949 and his MS in 1951.
 He continued his graduate studies at the Colorado School of Mines and received his DS in 1953 on the geology of the Independence Range in northern Elko County, Nevada.
-He worked for Bethlehem Steel in Venezuela 1949–50), New World Exploration Company (1951–54), University of Illinois (1954), Dartmouth College (1954–79) and Hawaiian Volcano Observatory (1979–84).
+He worked for Bethlehem Steel in Venezuela 1949–50, New World Exploration Company 1951–54, University of Illinois 1954, Dartmouth College 1954–79 and Hawaiian Volcano Observatory 1979–84.
 He moved to California in 1984.
 He established the Center for the Study of Active Volcanoes (CSAV) at the University of Hawaii at Hilo in 1989.

 He was president of the International Association of Volcanology and Chemistry of the Earth's Interior (IAVCEI, 1975–79).